Choosing a Caterer | How to Hire the Right Coffee Caterer

 check_circle

-La Vita Espresso: We use Mercedes commercial cargo vans specifically outfitted for catering equipment.
+La Vita Espresso: We use commercial cargo vans specifically outfitted for catering equipment.
 Our machines are secured, protected, and arrive in pristine condition.
 This is what we do — we’re built for it.

 bolt